 On this page you can find some guidance on how to cope with distressing news content.

-If you find yourself personally affected and particularly upset when watching the news, we want you to know that there are ways for you to take care of yourself while trying to stay informed about current events.
+If you find yourself personally affected and particularly upset when watching the news, we want you to know that we’re here for you.

 Tips and guidance on ways to manage distressing news content

-• Limit the amount of news coverage you consume per day
+- Limit the amount of news coverage you consume per day

 If you are receiving news notifications from different apps then aim to cut your exposure to the news by turning off notifications.
 You can also use the “do not disturb” setting on your phone at different periods of the day.